 If you’ve scrolled through Instagram lately, it’s easy to see that there are many different types of photography.
 Brighter styles with lighter backgrounds may be considered something along the lines of “light and airy” while darker styles may be called “moody.”
 Don’t worry too much about the terms here–no photographer is expecting you to be an expert!

 You do want to ask about a photographer’s style to ensure that you will be happy with the “look” of your wedding day.
-It takes lots and lots of practice for a photographer to perfect their style, so while a photographer might be able to shoot and edit a certain way if required, each and every one of us will have a method that we are an expert at.
-Think about other types of artists– a painter will naturally do much better with a brush than a sculptor’s chisel.
-Photographers are the same way.
+It takes lots and lots of practice for a photographer to perfect their style.

 Be sure to look through a photographer’s Instagram and website to make sure that you like her style, as that will be the way she shoots your wedding day.

-3. What are your add ons and options?
+4. What are your add ons and a la carte options?

 There are many little things that can be added to a basic photography package, and these options will vary between photographers.

-You may want to consider adding additional hours of coverage so that you can capture your sparkler exit, amazing dance party, or whatever other awesome twist you concoct for your wedding day.
+You may want to consider adding additional hours of coverage so that you can capture each moment throughout the day with family, your epic after party, or whatever other awesome twist you concoct for your wedding day.

 I wish you the best of luck as you plan for your marriage, and I’m always here to cheer you on, each and every day.